sheilaanguiano/notes/react.md

   );
 }
 ```
-Finally we add the `onClick` event inside the player component
+Finally we add the `onClick` event inside the Counter component
 ```JSX
 const Counter =(props) => {
   return (